dotnet/csharplang/proposals/record-structs.md

   Both kinds of set accessors (`set` and `init`) are considered "matching".
 So the user may declare an init-only property in place of a synthesized mutable one.
   An inherited `abstract` property with matching type is overridden.
+  No auto-property is created if the record struct has an instance field with expected name and type.
   It is an error if the inherited property does not have `public` `get` and `set`/`init` accessors.
+  It is an error if the inherited property or field is hidden.
   The auto-property is initialized to the value of the corresponding primary constructor parameter.
   Attributes can be applied to the synthesized auto-property and its backing field by using `property:` or `field:` targets for attributes syntactically applied to the corresponding record struct parameter.